With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

-Learn MoreLehigh Valley Health Network Inpatient Psychiatry is a mental health clinic in Lehigh County, PA, located at 2545 Schoenersville Road, 18017 zip code.
-Lehigh Valley Health Network Inpatient Psychiatry provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
-Lehigh Valley Health Network Inpatient Psychiatry offers trauma therapy, cognitive behavioral therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
-Lehigh Valley Health Network Inpatient Psychiatry also supports people with serious mental illness, children/adolescents with serious emotional disturbance and transitional age young adults.
-More services at Lehigh Valley Health Network Inpatient Psychiatry include education services, diet and exercise counseling and family psychoeducation.
+Learn MoreLehigh Valley Health Network Inpatient Psychiatry is a mental health treatment center in Lehigh County, PA, located at 2545 Schoenersville Road, 18017 zip code area.
+Lehigh Valley Health Network Inpatient Psychiatry provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Lehigh Valley Health Network Inpatient Psychiatry offers electroconvulsive therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
+Lehigh Valley Health Network Inpatient Psychiatry also supports people with serious mental illness, people with PTSD and transitional age young adults.
+Additional services at Lehigh Valley Health Network Inpatient Psychiatry consist of psychosocial rehabilitation services, assertive community treatment and illness management and recovery.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.